jsdealy/latin/miscellae/guideToLatinConversation.md

-Write this in your note-
+Write this in your notebook.
-book.

 You have blotted my
 book with ink.